Azure-Samples/cosmos-db-nosql-nodejs-quickstart/readme.md

     ![Screenshot of the deployed web application.](assets/web.png)

-1. (Optionally) Debug this web application locally.
+1. (Optionally) Run this web application locally in either the `src/js` or `src/ts` folders:

-    1. In Visual Studio Code, start the debugging feature.
-For more information, see [debugging JavaScript in Visual Studio Code](https://code.visualstudio.com/docs/nodejs/nodejs-debugging) or [debugging TypeScript in Visual Studio Code](https://code.visualstudio.com/docs/typescript/typescript-debugging).
+    ```bash

-    1. Select the **** template.
+    npm install

-    1. Visual Studio Code will dynamically generate a debug configuration.
+    npm run dev

-    1. Debugging will use the Azure Cosmos DB for NoSQL account that was provisioned in a previous step.
+    ```

     > [!IMPORTANT]
     > When your Azure infrastructure is provisioned, the endpoint for your deployed Azure Cosmos DB for NoSQL account is automatically saved in the *.env* file for both the JavaScript and TypeScript local projects to make debugging easier.